 However, successfully reaching Hispanic audiences requires that law firms shift gears from their traditional marketing efforts and engage in a new way of communication.
-It is also vital that law firms understand the cultural differences that make the Hispanic population so unique from other consumer segments.
+It is also vital that law firms understand the cultural differences that make the Spanish speaking population so unique from other consumer segments.

 Defining the Hispanic Market

-In general, this distinction is of little significance when referring to residents of the United States.
-However, depending on the geographic location of a law firm, some ethnic groups more closely identify with one classification over the other.
-For example, California residents prefer to be called "Latino" as opposed to Texas and Florida residents, who identify more with the "Hispanic" reference.
+Hispanic, Latino, and Latinx do not refer to race, but instead loosely define ethnicity or national origin.
+Your law firm's geography matters, as some ethnic groups more closely identify with one classification over the other.
+For example, younger California residents may prefer the LGBT-friendly "Latinx" as opposed to Texas and Florida residents, who may identify more with the "Hispanic" reference.

 Regardless of the diversity within the Hispanic and Latino populations, the culture as a whole does share a few common traits that lawyers should consider when trying to effectively communicate with this particular consumer segment.

 Language and cultural barriers often prevent many law firms from targeting the Hispanic consumer.
 If your law firm hopes to compete in this market, you must be willing to "habla espanol" - at least in your print and online marketing initiatives.
-In fact, communicating in Spanish is extremely important because even bilingual Hispanics express a preference for making purchasing decisions in their native tongue.
+In fact, communicating in Spanish is extremely important because even bilingual Hispanics express a preference for making purchasing decisions in Spanish.

-However, try to avoid using automated translation services to convert your marketing messages from English to Spanish.
-Translation mistakes can embarrass lawyers and result in lost business, not only from the client who initially read the translated information, but also from all the family and friends that person tells.
-An example of a failed translation is as follows: the translation of "we specialize in white-collar crime" resulted in "we specialize in the white crime of the necklace."
+Avoid using automated translation services to convert your marketing messages from English to Spanish.
+Translation mistakes can embarrass lawyers and result in lost business, not only from the client who initially read the translated information but also from all the family and friends that person tells.
+A failed automatic translation service could turn "we specialize in white-collar crime" into "we specialize in the white crime of the necklace."
+Even if technically accurate, a translation may lose nuance or professionalism when translated by a person or software with little understanding of legal Spanish.
 Invest in a good translator who specializes in the legal industry -- it will be marketing dollars well spent.

 A Family Affair

 As lawyers, it is your job to carefully guard the privacy of your clients.
-But, when dealing with Hispanic clients, remember that they are extremely family-oriented and do not always value privacy and/or confidentiality in the same manner as you.
-In addition, these strong bonds often extend beyond the nuclear family to include grandparents, uncles, aunts, cousins and other family friends.
-Therefore, it should not be surprising to have a client attend a meeting with several family members in tow and it's critical to not ignore any of them, as many or all may be involved in the decision making surrounding a legal issue.
+But, remember that Spanish-speaking American consumers are often family-oriented.
+Privacy is not necessarily assumed as it is for some other clients.
+In addition, these strong bonds often extend beyond the nuclear family to include grandparents, uncles, aunts, cousins, and other family friends.
+Therefore, it should not be surprising to have a client attend a meeting with several family members in tow, and it's critical not to ignore any of them, as many or all may be involved in the decision-making surrounding a legal issue.